This quickstart walks you through the steps required to add the documentation toolchain to a ScyllaDB project hosted on GitHub.

 project-name/ ├── .github/ | ├── workflows/ | | ├── docs-pages@vX.yaml | | ├── docs-pr@vX.yaml ├── docs/ │ ├── _utils/ │ | ├── redirections.yaml │ | ├── deploy.sh │ | ├── setup.sh │ ├── source/ │ ├── Makefile

 If you already have docs in the project under an existing

 docs folder.
 Copy the contents from the pyproject.toml template.

 Edit the file

-docs/source/conf.py file to suit the project needs (e.g. install new extensions, edit navigation links, …).
+docs/source/conf.py file to suit the project needs (e.g., edit the project name and site description, install new extensions, …).

 For more information, see Configuration.